MANAGEMENT DISCUSSIONS AND ANALYSIS REPORT

 Cautionary Statement:

-Statements in the Management Discussion and Analysis and Directors Report describing the Companys strengths, strategies, projections and estimates, are forward-looking statements and progressive within the meaning of applicable laws and regulations.
-Actual results may vary from those expressed or implied, depending upon economic conditions, Government Policies and other incidental factors.
-Readers are cautioned not to place undue reliance on the forward looking statements.
+Statements in the Management Discussion and Analysis describing the Companys objectives, projections, estimates, and expectations may be "forward-looking statements" within the meaning of applicable laws and regulations.
+Actual results could differ materially from those expressed or implied due to various factors beyond the Companys control.